Anaphylactic reactions often begin with a feeling of uneasiness, followed by tingling sensations and dizziness.

-People who have these reactions should always carry a self-injecting syringe of epinephrine and antihistamine pills for prompt treatment.
-If they encounter a trigger (for example, if they are stung by an insect) or if they start to develop symptoms, they should immediately inject themselves and take the antihistamines.
+People who have these reactions should always carry a self-injecting syringe of epinephrine.
+If they encounter a trigger (for example, if they are stung by an insect) or if they start to develop symptoms, they should immediately inject themselves.
 Usually, this treatment stops the reaction, at least temporarily.
 Nonetheless, after a severe allergic reaction and immediately after injecting themselves, such people should go to the hospital emergency department, where they can be closely monitored and treatment can be adjusted as needed.
-People should also wear a Medic Alert bracelet with their allergies listed.
+People should also wear a medical alert bracelet with their allergies listed on it.

-In emergencies, doctors give epinephrine by injection under the skin, into a muscle, or into a vein.
 If breathing is severely impaired, a breathing tube may be inserted into the windpipe (trachea) through the person’s mouth or nose (intubation) or through a small incision in the skin over the trachea, and oxygen (if needed) is given through the breathing tube.
 A second injection of epinephrine may be needed.
 If the person's blood pressure is very low, epinephrine may be given through the breathing tube.

 Low blood pressure often returns to normal after epinephrine is given.
-If it does not, fluids are given intravenously to increase the volume of blood.
+If it does not, fluids are given intravenously to increase the volume in the blood vessels.
 Sometimes people are also given drugs that cause blood vessels to narrow (vasoconstrictors) and thus help increase blood pressure.

 A corticosteroid is sometimes given to help prevent symptoms from recurring several hours later, although whether this treatment is necessary is unclear.